locborgtus/xcountry-roadtrip-2023/docs/README.md

 <br>

 We are no strangers to EV road tripping.
 In the last 3 years, my son and I have over 40,000 miles of road trip miles in a Model 3 Standard Range (M3SR).
 That was our preferred method of travel during the pandemic when the risk of flying was high.
 Thus, we are already familiar with the related range anxiety and charging station hopping road tripping in an EV.
 We live in Los Angeles.
 From there, we have previously visited Portland OR, Austin TX, Washington, DC, and the occassional weekend trip to Las Vegas and northern California.
-So we were already mentally and logistically prepared for this cross-country trip.
+So we were already mentally and logistically prepared for this trip.

 ## Car

 This trip was done in a blue 2023 Tesla Model Y Performance (MYP) w/ standard AutoPilot and HW4.
 When we started, the car had about 1,500 miles on it.
-We eneded up the trip with about 13,000 miles.
+We eneded the trip with about 13,000 miles on the odometer.

 The car was stock except: